brenton-leighton/ros_docker/README.md

 ## Making changes

-Scripts to run the containers are located in the `bin` directory.
+- Scripts to run the containers are located in the `bin` directory
-The `compose.yaml` and `Dockerfile` files that define the containers are located in project directories, which are organised by ROS distribution.
+- The `compose.yaml` and `Dockerfile` files that define the containers are located in project directories, which are organised by ROS distribution
-There are additional files for building the containers located in the `common` directory.
+- There are additional files for building the containers located in the `common` directory
+- A new container can be created by copying and renaming an existing script and project directory

 ### Scripts